gram-blogposts/staging/_posts/2024-06-10-graphormer.md

 $$h_{i}^{(0)} = x_{i} + z^{-}_{deg^{-}(v_{i})} + z^{+}_{deg^{+}(v_{i})}$$

-lets analyse this term by term:
+Let's analyse this term by term:

 - $$h_{i}^{(0)}$$ - Representation ($$h$$) of vertice i ($$v_{i}$$) at the 0th layer (first input)
 - $$x_{i}$$ - Feature vector of vertice i ($$v_{i}$$)
 - $$z^{-}_{deg^{-}(v_{i})}$$ - Learnable embedding vector ($$z$$) of the indegree ($$deg^{-}$$) of vertice i ($$v_{i}$$)
 - $$z^{+}_{deg^{+}(v_{i})}$$ - Learnable embedding vector ($$z$$) of the outdegree ($$deg^{+}$$) of vertice i ($$v_{i}$$)

-This is an excerpt of the the code used to to compute the Centrality Encoding
+This is an excerpt of the code used to compute the Centrality Encoding

 ```py
 self.in_degree_encoder = nn.Embedding(num_in_degree, hidden_dim, padding_idx=0)